dzackgarza/Notes/Class_Notes/2020/Topology/Qual Review/PSet 2.md

 So pick $U_1 \ni p_1, \cdots, U_n \ni p_n$; then $\RR \subset U_\alpha \union_{i=1}^n U_i$ is a finite cover.

 # Problem 27

+> Notes: use diagonal trick to construct the Cauchy sequence.

 ## a
 $\implies$: